ShruthiBoban/DATA-690-WANG/Course-Notes.md

-We learnt how to launch interactive shell and work in Terminal in [https://notebooks.ai/]
+# We learnt how to launch interactive shell and work in Terminal, create a .py, .ipynb and .md files in [https://notebooks.ai/]
+# We also created a github account and created a test repository.
+# Below are the few basic syntax used while working on .md files

 # Basic Syntax